 This video will go over this simple relationship and some strategies on how to keep the elements in mind when you're shooting in the field and need to make adjustments.

+A large aperture (a low f/stop) blurs the background with less depth of field.
+This is what's known as shallow depth of field.
 If you have a small aperture (a high f/stop), the greater the depth of field, and the sharper the background.
-This is often referred to as a “deep” or “large” depth of field.
+This is what's known as deep depth of field.

 A low f/stop creates larger foreground and background blur.
-This is ideal for portraits, or any photo or camera shot where you want to isolate the subject.
+This is ideal for portraits, or any photo where you want to isolate the subject.

-Now that you have more of a clear understanding of how aperture affects the brightness and sharpness of an image, let’s go deeper in the next point on the exposure triangle.
-ISO.
-Read more below.
+Now that you have more of a clear understanding of how aperture affects the brightness and sharpness of an image, let’s go deeper in the next point on the exposure triangle: ISO.

 Now that you know aperture, and hopefully you read our shutter speed article, you can move along to the third point of the exposure triangle.
 ISO.
 What is it and how can you use it to take professional level photos and shots?
 ISO is just as important in crafting quality images, making this information every image maker needs to know.